|On this page|

 Begins the render with the last render control settings.

-Opens the render control dialog to allow adjustments of the render parameters before rendering.
+Opens the Render Control window, which allows you to adjust the render parameters before rendering.

 Render with Take